sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

 [^underspecified]: "The benefits of PageRank are the greatest for underspecified queries" {% cite pagePageRankCitationRanking1999 %}

 [^mitchell]: "Such personalized page ranks may have a number of applications, including personal search engines.
 These search engines could save users a great deal of trouble by efficiently guessing a large part of their interests given simple input such as their bookmarks or home page." {% cite pagePageRankCitationRanking1999 %}

+[^harnesses]: Literally "Harnessing the wisdom of the crowds" {% cite pascaOrganizingSearchingWorld2007 %}